 Susan: Keeping schools safe is of the utmost importance for all of us.
 But we are in a new era and time—much different from what many of us adults experienced as students.
 Success in ensuring the safety of our children in our schools will involve partnerships among schools, children, families, community members, law enforcement, and legislators.
 The approach must be multi-faceted, systematic, and address short-term and long-term factors.

 Second, we are preparing our children intellectually and academically for a dynamic, rapidly evolving world that is becoming increasingly complex and complicated.
-And it is imperative that we educators continue to challenge ourselves and stay current on developing technologies so that we can effectively prepare our students for the world that will await them when they enter the workforce.
-Beyond academics, we continue to prepare students for skills that are imperative for work environments that require collaboration, prioritization, critical thinking, time management, problem-solving, and beyond.
+It is imperative that we educators continue to challenge ourselves and stay current on developing technologies so that we can effectively prepare our students for the world that awaits them when they enter the workforce.
+Beyond academics, we continue to prepare students for skills that are imperative for work environments that require collaboration, prioritization, critical thinking, time management, problem-solving, and more.

 Jordan: What is something that you want people to know about our youth in Santa Barbara County?

 Susan: Our students are reaching new heights and blazing new trails in our classrooms and beyond every day.
 They’re partnering with local businesses and nonprofits to build tiny houses.
 They offer tax assistance to underserved communities.
-They develop emerging technologies for farming and agriculture applications.
-They’re creating—from scratch—non-profit organizations that help combat poverty and food insecurity.
+They develop emerging technologies for application in farming and agricultural practices.
+They’re creating—from scratch—nonprofit organizations that help combat poverty and food insecurity.
 They run film festivals and put on dance performances that celebrate their rich cultural heritage.
 If someone wants assurances about the strength of Santa Barbara County, they need only inquire with their local schools—the true heartbeat of our community.

 Jordan: What impact would you say youth development has on our community at large?